ahoefnagel/typesafe-form-builder/README.md

 ## Running a local instance
 For the developing or expanding of this project there is a way to run all of the code on a testing server, since all code is client sided.
 By running `npm start` in the root folder a `http-server` will be started with the `build` folder as the root directory of the local server.

+## Additional information
+A live demo can be found at https://ahoefnagel.github.io/typesafe-form-builder/ with some more information on the usage of the library.